semiod-github/semiod-github.github.io/udemy2.md

 	Either of the keys can be used to encrypt a message, the opposite key from the one used to encrypt the message is used for decryption. ssh-keygen  ( check keys in ~/.ssh dir)
-        Asymmetric key encryption is used by varipus protocols PGP, SSH, Bitcoin, TLS and S/MIME.
+        Asymmetric key encryption is used by various protocols PGP, SSH, Bitcoin, TLS and S/MIME.
      41. Understanding SSL/TLS
 	HTTPS: Communication is encrypted using Transport Layer Security(TLS) SSL2.0 -1995, SSL3.0-1996,TLS1.0-1999, TLS11.1-2006, TLS1.2-2008,